Stove Help & Advice Home

 The heat output of wood burning and multifuel stoves is measured in kW.
 A kW is around 3400 BTU's.
 We have a kilowatt calculator which you can use to give you a guide to what the heat output of your stove should be - you simply enter in the dimensions of your room.
 You can then search for stoves by heat output.

-How heat outputs of stoves are measured now
+How heat outputs of stoves are measured

 - The manufacturer gets to specify a refuelling period, with a minimum period of 45 mins and no upper limit.

-- The manufactuer can also specify the size of the fuel (within reason) - but apparently this rarely happens (I spoke to a technician at Gastec at CRE Ltd where they test a lot of stoves in the UK)
+- The manufacturer can also specify the size of the fuel (within reason) - but apparently this rarely happens (I spoke to a technician at Gastec at CRE Ltd where they test a lot of stoves in the UK)

 - The efficiency is then calculated as the average efficiency over the period.

-So this stroke of genius means that:
+So this means that:

 - The end user is left with no way of knowing how much heat the stove is going to give out when they actually use it.